Captiva Island Inn: A Tropical Paradise

 We had reserved the sunset cruise, but neglected to plan for dinner.
 The Bubble Room looked fun, but the line to get in snaked around the building.
 Others nearby were booked, so we drove until we found what we were looking for.

-The Mad Hatter was just over the bridge.
+The Mad Hatter was just over the bridge to Sanibel.
 Though reservations are normally required, we were seated right away at a waterfront table for two.
 On cue, lightning cut across the sky, illuminating the palms.
 We watched nature's fireworks, choreographed to the classical music playing in the background.

 From fresh baked bread to pan-seared scallops and roasted vegetables, the meal was as fine as we've had in the best restaurants in the world.
 And dessert?
 Créme Brulee accompanied by an aged tawny port.

-Landside, we bicycled to the beach for the afternoon, stopping in quaint galleries and shops along the way.
+In the afternoon, we bicycled to the beach, stopping in quaint galleries and shops along the way.
 The casual Mucky Duck restaurant is right on the beach and offers lunch, dinner and, weather permitting, live entertainment.
 Here, lavender flowers crept across Captiva's legendary white, powdery sand, like wild island orchids.
 It wasn't long before we joined them.